EditB/100-days-of-code/r1-log.md

 ### R1D26 - 25/1/18
 - Added the dates into this github doc as I had the feeling that I got out of whack with this numbering and the tweet numbering...
 - Spent the whole day on the url shortening challenge; still working on localhost and was trying to do the mongo, but keep getting errors.
 Can't find(), can't insert().
 Frustrating.

+### R1D26 - 26/1/18
+- Not much luck today.
+Still couldn't work the url validation out (trying the hard way, to see if a url is actually working).
+So ended up again reverting back to the older version.
+Probably will just stick with the minimum requirement of validating the url format (like starting with http/https and having a dot in it somewhere).
+And just do the simple, easy way.
+And once it's done, then we can do more fancy stuff.